DKfromsd/Illustrations/README.md

 # Illustrations
-This is for test project of childrens' illustrator community
+This is a custom project of childrens' illustrator community